-If TUSD determines that a total school magnet should have a preference zone, it will designate a geographic area around the school as a preference zone.
+After careful review of attendance data, flight (mobility) data, and attraction data, iff TUSD determines that a total school magnet should have a preference zone, it will designate a geographic area around the school as a preference zone as long as the demographic data supports that this population will contribute to the integration of the school.
 The size of the preference zone will depend on a range of factors, including the capacity of the school, the density of students living in the geographic area around the school and the demographics of the students in the geographic area around the school.
 If a Total School Magnet has a preference area, those students living within the preference zone who apply to the total school magnet will be given a preference in the lottery, but no more than 50% of the available seats will be allocated to students from the preference zone.
 The preference zone will not be an attendance boundary, and the area within the preference zone will be assigned to another school pursuant to the District's boundary review process.